ICanOnlySuffer/libpaca/readme.md

-# Pocha's Game Engine
+# libpaca

-Simple game engine library built on top of [SDL](https://libsdl.org).
-It is made to ease the creation of basic 2D games while also keeping them readable and easy to debug.
+Simple game engine library built on top of [SDL](https://libsdl.org) made to ease the creation of basic 2D games while also keeping them readable and easy to debug.

 Compiles for GNU+Linux and Mingw (from within GNU+Linux).